 Mr. Leitch also upholds an active pro bono practice and has volunteered as an intake attorney for numerous organizations, including the Washington, D.C.
 Landlord-Tenant Clinic, the Washington Legal Clinic for the Homeless, and the D.C.
 Bar's Advice and Referral Clinic.
-He is currently serving as court-appointed pro bono counsel in an appeal before the United States Court of Appeals for the Ninth Circuit.

 Prior to joining the firm, Mr. Leitch was an associate at another international law firm and formerly clerked for the Honorable Susan H. Black of the United States Court of Appeals for the Eleventh Circuit.
 He is also a member of the Edward Coke Appellate Inn of Court.